visinf/mr-dinosaur/README.md

             Simone Schaub-Meyer and
             Daniel Cremers and
             Stefan Roth},
-  title = {Motion-Refined DINOSAUR for Unsupervised Multi-Object Discovery}, booktitle={Proceedings of the IEEE International Conference on Computer Vision Workshops (ICCVW)}, year  = {2025},
+  title = {Motion-Refined {DINOSAUR} for Unsupervised Multi-Object Discovery}, booktitle = {Proceedings of the IEEE International Conference on Computer Vision Workshops (ICCVW)}, year  = {2025},
 }
 ```